 - kākāriki / red-crowned parakeet

 The local community, local iwi, the Te Whara / Bream Head Conservation Trust and Department of Conservation are committed to restoring Te Whara / Bream Head and work includes a re-vegetation programme, weed and pest control.

 As predator numbers have dropped, North Island brown kiwi have been released into an area which is now designated as one of the country’s kiwi sanctuaries.

-To find out about walking trails visit the Department of Conservation website:
+This track is a Department of Conservation track.
+To find out about walking trails, visit the Department of Conservation website.